MicrosoftDocs/power-platform/power-platform/guidance/coe/faq.md

 ## Find a users Security Roles in an Environment

-To find the Security Roles of a user in an environment you can use the product UX as shown here
+To find the Security Roles of a user in an environment, you can use the product UX as shown here

 1. Go to [https://admin.powerplatform.microsoft.com/environments](https://admin.powerplatform.microsoft.com/environments)
 2. Select the desired environment